 colour scheme (it is mostly brown and lacks the bright colours of the male)

 The toxicity of this species is unknown but it may be too small to be a serious hazard

-Another unusual characteristic of the male of this species is the presence of side flaps attached to the upper sides of
+Another unusual characteristic of the male of this genus is the presence of side flaps attached to the upper sides of

 the abdomen, these spreading sideways like a fan when the male is courting the female, a phenomenon that is even more pronounced on the closely related species,

 Maratus volans.
 This fan display is thought to be induced hydraulically, although the spider also tends to extend the abdomen and each Leg III upwards

 and to the rear as part of its courtship behaviour.